 Physical condition ratings are based on current replacement value.
 Replacement value is the approximate cost of reconstructing an asset to new condition.
-The overall system is rated as FAIR.
-This reflects the age of the majority of the distribution system; it is nearing the end of its estimated service life.
+The overall system is rated as VERY POOR; however, this reflects the age of the majority of the distribution system (1964) and how it is nearing the end of its estimated service life.
+Note, prudent record keeping on functional performance of the Very Poor segments is critical to prioritize replacement.
+Additionally, some of the Very Poor segments may be functioning satisfactorily at this time.

 New development as well as recent upgrades and maintenance to the water pump house constitute most of the good and very good ratings.
-The very poor component is the natural gas engine for pump 2 deemed "Unsatisfactory" by SaskPower.
+The natural gas engine for pump 2 is also rated as Very Poor since it is deemed "Unsatisfactory" by SaskPower.